 - Link to the advanced placement credit/Pre-College Credit table specific to the College of Agriculture and Life Sciences.

 - Credit earned at an accredited college or university in the United States or the student’s country of permanent residence.
 A list of the six recognized accrediting bodies accepted by Cornell is available on the Council for Higher Education Accreditation’s website.
 For courses taken outside of the United States, academic coursework may be evaluated for Cornell University credit provided that the coursework is taken at the college level and recorded on official transcripts.
 Additionally, students who wish to transfer credit(s) from outside of the United States may be requested to submit an international credential evaluation or proof of accreditation for the institution where the coursework was completed.

 - Credit earned through the Ithaca College Exchange Program.

-- Credit earned through Global Learning. *CALS Exchange credits are considered Cornell credits*.
+- Credit earned through the Office of Global Learning. *CALS Exchange credits are considered Cornell credits*.